Data Quality (DQ) in an Agile World

 How Does Data Quality Fit Into Agile?

 But this requires effort.
-It requires people skilled in techniques that either avoid poor quality data to begin with or addresses data quality problems when they are discovered.
+It requires people skilled in techniques that either avoid poor-quality data from the start or address data quality problems when they are discovered.
 This is why this site describes a collection of agile techniques focused on data quality.
-Agile data quality techniques tend to be more effective in practice than traditional techniques, mostly due to reduced feedback cycle and automation support.
+Agile data quality techniques tend to be more effective in practice than traditional techniques, largely due to shorter feedback cycles and greater automation support.

-Figure 1 maps the agile data quality techniques described at this site to the agile software development lifecycle.
+Figure 1 maps the agile data quality techniques described at this site to the agile software development lifecycle, and Figure 2 does the same for a DataOps rendering of the lifecycle.
 As you can see, there are many potential techniques for you to adopt.
-And of course you may also decide to adopt some traditional data quality techniques, hopefully in as agile a manner as possible.
+And of course, you may also decide to adopt some traditional data quality techniques, hopefully in as agile a manner as possible.

 Figure 1.
 Agile data quality techniques throughout the agile software development lifecycle (click to enlarge).